 Why American Ginseng Is Superior to Asian Ginseng

-American ginseng belongs to the same genus (Panax) as Asian ginseng, but is a unique species with a distinct ginsenoside profile.
-(37)
+American ginseng belongs to the same genus (Panax) as Asian ginseng but is a different species with a distinct ginsenoside profile.

-When the first Europeans settlers came to North America, they made American ginseng a top export, second only to furs.
+When the first European settlers came to North America, they made American ginseng a top export, second only to furs.

 Now American ginseng is grown commercially, mainly in Wisconsin and Canada.

-It must meet rigorous standards and is widely considered the best ginseng in the world.
-(38)
+Commercially grown American ginseng must meet rigorous standards and is widely considered the highest quality ginseng in the world.

-Traditionally American ginseng is considered a cooling, soothing herb compared to the warming and stimulating quality of Asian ginseng.
-(41)
+In herbal medicine, American ginseng is considered a cooling, soothing herb while Asian ginseng is considered warming and stimulating.

-Cereboost is a patent-pending ginseng formulation derived from American ginseng.
+Cereboost® is a patented ginseng formulation derived from American ginseng.

-It works to improve memory by increasing acetylcholine levels.
-(43)
+It helps improve memory by increasing acetylcholine levels.

-In clinical trials, a single dose of Cereboost quickly improved memory, mental clarity, and sharpness within hours after ingestion.
-(44)
+In a clinical trial, a single dose of Cereboost quickly improved memory, mental clarity, and sharpness within hours of ingestion.

 Warning: When buying ginseng, quality matters.
-Walmart, Target, GNC, and Walgreens store brand ginseng supplements were found to contain either contaminants and/or little to no ginseng.
+Store brand ginseng supplements for Walmart, Target, GNC, and Walgreens were found to contain either contaminants and/or little to no ginseng.
 Walgreens’ brand was found to contain nothing but garlic and rice.
-(45)

-When you set out to buy ginseng, you’ll find an abundance of options.
+When you set out to buy ginseng, you’ll find many options.

 There are ginseng supplements in the form of capsules, tablets, powders, and liquid extracts.